Oregon Judgment Enforcement

 The form the employer fills out, and the debts that play by different rules.

-Support, spousal, and restitution carve-outs
+Support, restitution, and tax carve-outs

 Challenging a Garnishment and Fixing Errors